IIT-EnergySystemModels/InfraFair/doc/16_Heat_example.rst

 **Demand results**
  ================================ =========== =========== =============
- **Area**                         Rotterdam   The Hauge   Lansingerland
+ **Area**                         Rotterdam   The Hague   Lansingerland
  -------------------------------- ----------- ----------- -------------
   Rotterdam Network               750.91      8.48        102.22
-  The Hauge Network               5           159.88      0.26
+  The Hague Network               5           159.88      0.26
   Lansingerland Network           38.45       0           173.9
  -------------------------------- ----------- ----------- -------------
  **Flow Created by Other Demand** 110.7       5.26        38.45